-First stop, Ride the Ducks!
+Ride the Ducks Seattle is a must-see while visiting!
+You get to see so much of the city, from land and water, that would be hard to recreate on food or car!
 If you want to see the “Sleepless in Seattle” House this is the only way to do it.
 The house is in a secure gated community and can really only be seen from the water.
 So we knew that taking a water tour was high on the list.
 Good news for all my military readers, they offer a great military discount.
 The tour is pricey, but getting to Seattle and parking (as I mentioned in my last post) is ridiculously easy and inexpensive.
-Plus you get to see some beautiful sights, and learn a ton about the city.
+Plus you get to see some beautiful sights and learn a ton about the city.
 I think it would be hard to see and learn all you do on this tour in any other way.
 Also, if you scroll down you can see the best tour guides ever!!!

 See that brown house in the middle, barely recognizable?
 Yeah, that’s the sleepless house.
 We were giddy!!
 Don’t judge!

-Just a little taste of some of seattle’s crazy and cool public art!
-Its really insane how much their is.
+Just a little taste of some of Seattle’s crazy and cool public art!
+It’s so crazy how much there actually is.

 They then moved to the location below (which is now under revitalization) and have been there ever since.
 The Flagship Nordstroms is beautiful!

 See What Other Must-See Things You Need to Add to your list in Seattle here